 On this dayAug 08, 2016

 On August 8, 2016, Ahmed Mohamed and his family filed a lawsuit against the city of Irving, Texas, and its school district for an ordeal that had begun nearly a year before.
-In September 2015, 14-year-old Ahmed Mohamed, a Sudanese-American boy, was arrested at school for showing his teacher a clock he had made at home.
+In September 2015, 14-year-old Ahmed, a Sudanese American boy, was arrested at school for showing his teacher a clock he had made at home.

-In the meantime, local officials refused to admit that they had handled the situation improperly, or that Ahmed Mohamed's identity as a brown, Muslim boy, caused him to be profiled and criminalized.
-In November 2015, Ahmed Mohamed and his family requested damages and a public apology from the City of Irving and its school district, for civil rights violations and physical and mental anguish.
+In the meantime, local officials refused to admit that they had handled the situation improperly or that Ahmed's identity as a brown, Muslim boy caused him to be profiled and criminalized.
+In November 2015, Ahmed and his family requested damages and a public apology from the City of Irving and its school district for civil rights violations and physical and mental anguish.
 The city refused to meet those demands.
-In late 2015—due to ongoing threats and harassment from conspiracy theorists who claimed Ahmed truly was a dangerous terrorist—the Mohamed family moved to Qatar for Ahmed Mohamed to accept a government-offered educational scholarship.
+In late 2015—due to ongoing threats and harassment from conspiracy theorists who claimed Ahmed truly was a dangerous terrorist—the Mohamed family moved to Qatar for Ahmed to accept a government-offered educational scholarship.

 In March 2018, a federal district court dismissed the Mohamed family's lawsuit against the Irving, Texas, School District on the basis of qualified immunity, a legal doctrine that limits remedies for victims of police violence and misconduct.
 In March 2019, the Fifth Circuit affirmed the dismissal of the lawsuit on the same grounds.